padro89/snakemake-workflow-cnag/README.md

 ### Branches I create

 - `setup`: A branch where I created the conda environment and tested the script.
-- `deseq2`: A branch where I try to implement the deseq2.R script in Snakemake.
+- `deseq2-script`: A branch where I try to implement the deseq2.R script in Snakemake.

 ## What I'd like to do

-### Conda env to download specific R and Python packages versions and test the scripts (setup branch)
+### Install conda/mamba and create an environment to run the deseq2 script

-- I created a .yaml file and and environment adapted to de DESeq2 version (1.26).
+- I created a .yaml file `mamba-envir.yaml` and environment adapted to de DESeq2 version (1.26).
 Conda (or Mamba) automatically resolved other packages versions.
 - The .yaml file had several fields. `name`, `channels` (where I specified conda-forge and bioconda) and `dependencies`, where I specified the packages to install into the new environment.
 - To create the environment, I ran `mamba env create -f <yaml_file>`.
 - I ran the deseq2.R script using Rscript and the arguments, and it worked flawlesly without any need of adding any packages.